Antar Yahia: Early life

 Yahia was born in Mulhouse, France, to Fatima Zohra and Boussaha Yahia, a welder by profession, both of Algerian, Chaoui descent.
 His parents emigrated to Alsace from the village of Sedrata in the Aurès region in eastern Algeria.
 In 1985, Yahia's parents decided to move the family back to Algeria as they found it difficult to cope with life in France.
 They lived in Algeria briefly before again returning to France.
 Yahia is married to Karima Ziani who is the twin sister of fellow French-Algerian football player Karim Ziani.

 He was introduced to the game at the age of 10, when he decided to visit his elder brothers who were playing football.
 He fell in love with the game and joined the junior team of Racing Club de Belfort, a club in his neighbourhood.
 He later joined the FC Sochaux-Montbéliard training centre three years later.

 He is Muslim and observes fasting during the Islamic month of Ramadan he speaks Arabic, French, German, Italian, English and Spanish.

 Club career

 Yahia began playing football for the Racing Club de Belfort youth team before joining the Sochaux youth academy at the age of fourteen.
 However, in 2000, at the age of eighteen Yahia wanted to sign a professional contract, but his wish was denied by the then Sochaux leaders.
 He decided to leave Sochaux opting to join Internazionale's youth academy.

 Bastia

 Yahia started his professional career when he was loaned out by Internazionale in 2001 to Corsican side SC Bastia.
-He made his senior debut on 16 January 2002 against Olympique Lyon, replacing Cédric Uras in the 43rd minute.
+He made his senior debut on 16 January 2002 against Lyon, replacing Cédric Uras in the 43rd minute.
 After four successful years on Corsica, Yahia was transferred to OGC Nice.